-OEB is moving forward with the elimination of Hydro One’s seasonal rates class.
+OEB is moving forward with the elimination of Hydro One’s seasonal rate class.

 To assist seasonal customers in understanding the potential impact of this case on their bills, the OEB directed Hydro One to provide, and seasonal customers should now have received, a Notice that includes a range of possible estimated bill impacts as a result of moving to a different residential rate class.

-Later this year, the OEB will hold a public hearing to review and question Hydro One’s October 15, 2020 Report on Elimination of the Seasonal Class, and Hydro One’s proposed implementation.
-The details of the hearing process have been provided through a public notice.
+In September 2020, the OEB issued public notice that it would hold a hearing to review and question Hydro One’s October 15, 2020 Report on Elimination of the Seasonal Class, and Hydro One’s proposed implementation.

 At the end of this hearing, the OEB will decide when and how the remaining steps in eliminating Hydro One’s Seasonal Rate Class will be implemented, including whether rate mitigation is required and, if so, what that rate mitigation should be.
 The OEB has stated that it will not reconsider the decision to eliminate the Seasonal Rate Class in this hearing.